 Sometimes Glide can fail to publish your app if it has too many screens or columns.
 If you get the “Your app is too large to publish,” try these steps to lower your app's size:

-- Check the number of screens you have, independent screens configurations for specific rows, the number of computed columns.
+Check the number of screens you have, independent screens configurations for specific rows, and the number of computed columns.

-The issues you may be having can be caused by any combination of all of these factors, so significantly reducing as many of these items will allow the Glide engine to more efficiently load and publish your app and improve performance for the users of your apps.
+Any combination of these factors could cause the issues you may be facing, so significantly reducing as many of these items as possible will allow the Glide engine to more efficiently load and publish your app and improve performance for the users of your apps.

-To prevent this from happening, unselect the user profiles sheet as shown here.
+To prevent this from happening, unselect the user profiles sheet in the data editor.